AlexJBlair/Dragoon/README.md

 # Dragoon

-Authors: Alex Blair, Preston Stephens
+Authors: Alex Blair, Preston Stephens, Eben Schumann
 Version: 0.0.1

 Dragoon is a Dungeons and Dragons character sheet and inventory management software.
 This software is small at the moment, but the hope is that anyone can pick up this software and have a way to record one's character stats and inventory with an easy to use system.